Cyberistic/effect-smtp/README.md

 # effect-smtp

-Pure, Effect-native SMTP client and server. `Transport` is a structural seam — anyone can implement it (a TCP client, a TLS-wrapped socket, an in-memory test double).
-The library is pure; only the bundled `node-tcp.ts` and `server.ts` ever touch the network.
+a very good Effect-native SMTP client and server.
+No external deps.
+Passes all tests and achieves ~throughput parity with other benchmarks.

 ## Quick start — client